 Western Union has more than 500,000 cash pickup locations in more than 200 countries and territories, making it the world’s largest provider of international transfers.
 There are three ways to send a quick cash transfer with Western Union:

-- Online using your credit or debit card.
+- Send online.
+Transfer online using your credit or debit card.

-- In person at a Western Union agent location by paying in cash.
+- Agent location.
+Send in person at a Western Union agent location by paying in cash or with a card.

 Specific money transfer limits will vary by location and how you choose to send — agent locations work better for large transfers.
 The cash you send will be available for collection from your recipient’s nearest Western Union agent location within minutes.